Fomtriok/PhoneValidator.JS/README.md

 ### Three lines front-end and two lines back-end.
 > You get frontend and backend validation working together, a color toggle for valid/invalid number, and the resulting formatted domestic and international number plus full country name, country code and region code.

-**PhoneValidator.JS** is a wrapper for both frontend and backend validation of international phone numbers using up-to-date existing libraries.
+**PhoneValidator.JS** is a wrapper for both frontend and backend validation of international phone numbers using well maintained existing libraries.
 Front-end as-you-type validation is done via [intl-tel-input](https://github.com/jackocnr/intl-tel-input), and backend validation and formatting is done via [google-libphonenumber](https://github.com/ruimarinho/google-libphonenumber) for Node.
 The two libraries are wrapped in the class ```PhoneValidator``` for the backend and ```PhoneValidatorFE``` for the frontend.

 Aside from tying the libraries together in a plug-and-play fashion, **PhoneValidator.JS** adds a few small extra features, such as toggling of the input field background color for valid/invalid, which you may disable, and back-end it returns country name among other properties in the augmented ```number``` object.